dogusAkaydin/donation-analytics/README.md

 ```
 [Back to Table of contents](README.md#table-of-contents)

+## Usage

+usage: donation-analytics.py [-h] [-v] [-s]
+                             recFilePath pctFilePath outFilePath logFilePath

+Insight Data Engineering coding challenge: Compute running percentile of
+repeat donations to US political campaigns based on FEC data.

+positional arguments:
+  recFilePath  Path to the record file provided by FEC
+  pctFilePath  Path to the file that holds the desired percentile value
+               between 0 and 100.
+  outFilePath  Path to the file where the repeat donation results are written
+               to.
+  logFilePath  Path to the file where a log of process (stats, skipped lines,
+               etc.) are written to.

+optional arguments:
+  -h, --help   show this help message and exit
+  -v, --v      Outputs any skipped records in the log file.
+  -s, --s      Modifies isRepeat so that the donations done within the current
+               calendar year are NOT counted as repeat donation.

 ## Tests

 I added input validation tests and algorithm correctness tests inside the test suite directory.